-There’s an awful lot you can pack into the short span of 24 hours.
+There’s an awful lot you can pack into the short span of one day in Paris.
 So even if you’re only planning a layover in the city of love, then don’t feel like you have to miss out on the top attractions (read: architecture, food, wine and plenty of coffee).
 Here’s your quick guide on how to spend 24 hours in Paris:

 See the Sunrise at Trocadéro